 Looking for images to use for your e-book and don’t want to get sued for stealing someone else’s work off google images?
 Then checkout Google Advanced Image Search.

 With the advanced image search you can select a setting to only search for images that are free to use or share, even commercially.
-Checkout this free image of a puppy in a cup that you could use for free on any of your marketing.

 To use Google Advanced Image Search for Royalty Free Images